Yorùbá Boy Running

-Yorùbá Boy Running is a historical fiction novel by Biyi Bándélé, published posthumously in 2024.
+Yorùbá Boy Running is a historical fiction novel by Biyi Bándélé (1967–2022), published posthumously in 2024.
 The book tells the story of Àjàyí Crowther, a young boy captured and sold into slavery in 1821, who later became a prominent figure in the Anglican Church.

+Plot Summary

+In 1821, Àjàyí, a thirteen-year-old boy, living a normal life in Òsogùn was captured by the Malian warriors (captors) who stormed into his village and took him and his family as slaves.
+He was later taken to the barracoons on Èkó Island (Lagos) to be shipped to Brazil but he was rescued by the British Royal Navy Ship and, he was set free and taken to Sierra Leone because Nigeria is still ravage by slave trade during the pre-colonial period. Àjàyí’s intelligence and his proficiencies in languages is notice by the missionaries, and this sets him on an astonishing career in the church, meeting Queen Victoria and other dignitaries.
+He became a reverend and was later ordained as Bishop in 1864 to oversee the CMS churches in the Niger.

 Publication history

 Yorùbá Boy Running was Biyi Bándélé's final work, completed just days before his death in August 2022, and was published posthumously in 2024.
-The book was first published by Hamish Hamilton, an imprint of Penguin Random House, in April 2024.
-It was then published by HarperCollins in the United States in September 2024.
+The novel was first published by Hamish Hamilton, an imprint of Penguin Random House, in April 2024, with an introduction by Wole Soyinka and cover artwork by Chris Ofili.
+It was subsequently published by HarperCollins in the United States in September 2024.